sabyasachiGorai/git-assignment/report.md

 ### Why rewriting public history is discouraged

 Rewriting public history (via git commit --amend, git rebase, or git reset and then force-pushing) changes commit hashes.
-Other collaborators who already pulled the old commits will get conflicts and problems when you force-push new history.
-Use revert for safe undoing on branches shared with others; only rewrite history on local/private branches or after coordinating with your team.
+Other collaborators who already pulled the old commits will get conflicts and problems when we force-push new history.
+We must revert for safe undoing on branches shared with others; only rewrite history on local/private branches or after coordinating with the team.

 ## **Task 8: Tagging and Releases**